josephmcl/quack/README.txt

 The sugar for operators (+,-,*,/) are ADD, SUB, MUL, DIV.

 The typechecker is not the nicest.
 There are few cases where it can proceed after encountering a type error most errors result in the program exiting.
-This is a potential improvement I might consider in the future.
+This is a potential improvement to consider in the future.

 If I could do this again (which I might) I'm going to rework a lot, starting with taking advantage of bison.